 While calorie counting absolutely works in the short term, I don’t believe it is the path to long-term success because it is just too much work.
 As I mentioned earlier, most of the popular diets show similar efficacy with regard to weight loss, and they all generate a caloric deficit.
 I recommend calorie counting as it is the ultimate way to ensure a calorie deficit.

 However, is not realistic to think you can keep calorie counting indefinitely.
 Just like with any diet, there are times when motivation wanes and life gets in the way of the rules you set up for your diet.
 At some point, you have to develop habits that make eating the right thing the easiest, default choice.
-Habits such as planning meals out in advance and shopping for the meals over the weekend and keeping the house free of the foods you should be avoiding, for couple of examples.

 The rationale and evidence behind habit-forming is something I am still learning about and that I have trouble explaining still.
 I’m reading Good Habits, Bad Habits by Wendy Wood and The Diet Trap Solution by Judith Beck.
 I will continue to expand this section as I learn more.